 Ahti initiated the project and brought together world renowned clinical and behavioral research experts within its global network of Living Labs.
-This network provides direct access to patient populations, local municipal health departments, policy makers and payer data, so that new technology can be tested in a real world setting – both in high as well as in middle and low income countries.
+The ahti network provides direct access to patient populations, local municipal health departments, policy makers and payer data, so that the new technology will be tested in a real world setting.
+Besides that, we also engaged in financing by writing proposals for funding.

 Countries: China, Kenya, the Netherlands, USA

-- Academic/ clinical: AIGHD, Duke Primary Care, African Population Health and Research Centre (Nairobi), Duke Kunshan University, Chongqing Medical University
+- Academic/ clinical: Joep Lange Institute African Population Health and Research Centre (Nairobi), Amsterdam UMC (location AMC)